gonzopancho/reinvent/README.md

 * [Read about DPDK packet design for IPV4 UDP](https://github.com/rodgarrison/reinvent/blob/main/doc/aws_ena_packet_design.md)

 # Benchmarks
-[A better comparison is based on Cloudfare work](https://blog.cloudflare.com/how-to-receive-a-million-packets/).
-This demonstrates UDP code sending 72 byte packets which includes 32 bytes of payload.
-The maximum I was able to achieve was around 1.1 million packets/sec:
+DPDK seems to deliver good results based on a first test.
+[A starting comparison is based on Cloudfare work](https://blog.cloudflare.com/how-to-receive-a-million-packets/).
+This demonstrates UDP code sending 72 byte packets which includes 32 bytes of payload **through the kernel**.
+The maximum I was able to achieve was around 1.1 million packets/sec.
+This work hits one queue on the RX side.

 ```
-# on sender machine:
+# on sender machine running two cores:
 $ sudo taskset -c 1,2 ./udpsender 172.31.68.106:432

-# on receiver machine:
+# on receiver machine running 3 receive threads:
 taskset -c 1,2,3 ./udpreceiver1 0.0.0.0:4321 3 1
   1.101M pps  33.596MiB / 281.820Mb
   1.103M pps  33.662MiB / 282.376Mb